Piyush3dB/blog/pages/2017-04-20-corr-nn-rather/index.md

 ---
-title: Convolutional Neural Networks don't perform convolution.
+title: Convolutional Neural Networks don't actually perform convolution.
 date: "2017-01-20T22:12:03.284Z"
 path: "/ConvNet-dont-do-Conv/"
 ---

-Here is a problem: say we wish to convolve a 2D signal $I$ with kernel $K$ each defined as
+Here is a problem: say we want to convolve a 2D signal $I$ with kernel $K$ each defined as

 $$
 I =